Think local: While you attend Hartwick, take advantage of our incredible local partners and their internship

 - Google: Use google to research specific organizations and look at their career pages for internship opportunities.

 Drop into Career Development (first floor, Golisano Hall) to look through our printed resource library.
 You will find new resources of where to look for internship opportunities by major and interest.
-Our staff on the Career Development team are here to help you find the right documents.
+The staff are here to help you find the right documents.

 Remember to register your internship for credit!